DaveVoorhis/Wrapd/docs/tutorial.md

 drwxr-xr-x   4 dave  staff   128 26 Oct 21:40 utilities
 ```

+If you created a docker-compose.yml file above, you may want to move it to this project directory.

 Some things to note:
 - As a "multiple subprojects" project, Gradle has created *utilities* and *list* as examples of library subprojects and *app* as the application subproject.
 We'll rename them shortly.
 - The *buildSrc* subproject, which often contains imperative custom build logic, can also contain settings common to some of or all the other subprojects.